fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 - Run 'OpenGraphicalInterface.bat' (this will open a command line and the interface in a browser)
 - To close the program, go to the command line and press 'Ctrl+C'.

-## TODO:

-- Fix bug in Pathway ORA Analysis of Univariate Results Obtained (The selection of significant metabolites is not being performed correctly)